Ahmedianoo/Space-Biology-Knowledge-Engine/README.md

 ## Overview
 Nebulogy is an AI-powered web application that transforms 608 NASA bioscience publications into actionable insights.
 It allows researchers, managers, and mission architects to efficiently explore role-specific summaries, knowledge graphs, and interactive dashboards.

-Developed during **NASA Space Apps Cairo Hackathon 2025** at Zewail City of Science and Technology.
+Developed by *Neural Explorers* during **NASA Space Apps Cairo Hackathon 2025** at Zewail City of Science and Technology.

 ---